tc39/proposal-temporal/docs/README.md

 See [Temporal.DateTime Documentation](./datetime.md) for more detailed documentation.

+#### Ambiguity

+Converting between `Temporal.DateTime` and `Temporal.Absolute` is not a one-to-one operation and can be ambiguous, because of time zones and daylight saving time.

+Read more about this in [Resolving ambiguity](./ambiguity.md).

 ### **Temporal.Time**

 A `Temporal.Time` object represents a wall-clock time.
 Since there is no date component this can not be directly translated to an absolute point in time.
 However it can be converted to a `Temporal.Absolute` by combining with a `Temporal.Date` using a `Temporal.TimeZone`.